fxckgfw/shadowsocks-wiki/Securing-Public-Shadowsocks-Server.md

 If you share your server with strangers, you need to be careful.
+The numbers used below are just examples.

 1. [Optimize your server](https://github.com/shadowsocks/shadowsocks/wiki/Optimizing-Shadowsocks)